Area - 1790 hectares, made up of prime pasture, medium pasture and

 For videos about the Tocal farms go to our YouTube channel (NSW SPI Schools Program) https://www.youtube.com/playlist?list=PLCw_zxSFv4qdluVIhRWpM6R39KFqro5BA

 The area includes a well-balanced mix of grazing country including:

 Herd size and composition

-In recent years the major market focus has been store cattle (cattle that are sold to be fattened by someone else).
+The major market focus this year will be sale of weaners straight of their mothers as approximately 8 months as the store market (cattle that are sold to be fattened by someone else) is strong.
 All steers (castrated male animals) born each year are sold as well as excess heifers (young females before first calving).
-In 2018/2019 ongoing drought across the state, reduced the market for weaners and.
-Tocal has fortunately maintained good seasonal conditions and so we have chosen to retain weaner steers and grow them out to feedlot entry weight (380-450kg).
 We will continue this strategy until the market changes.

 - Cull cows that are not pregnant after joining

 - Some commercial bulls are sold - this is an inconsistent source of income as it is not the focus of herd management.

 Each year students in the full-time courses operate a feedlot.
 This is an educational exercise rather than commercial and assuch very little income is made.
 Twenty-five animals are housed in the feedlotfor 90days.
 They are fedtwice daily on hay, barley and additivesthat providestrace elements to support animal health.

 Age/size when sold